 Now you’re almost fully clued up on how to start your blog, let’s talk about blog post promotion.

 A good way to get the maximum amount of traffic to your blog is to promote each post through social media.
 Facebook, Twitter, Pinterest and Instagram, in particular, are great tools for getting the word out when it comes to new content.

-For every blog post that you publish, you should create at least three pieces of content to promote it on each social media channel during the seven days that follow.
+For every blog post that you publish, create at least three pieces of content to promote it on each social media channel during the seven days that follow.

 Pro tip: use appropriate hashtags at the end of a promotional post on each channel to reach a wider audience and generate further engagement.